abdul-alim-0/AgroByte/README.md

-# AgroByte - Global Agri-Social Platform with Marketplace & Learning
+# AgroByte - A Global Agri-Social Platform with Marketplace & Learning

 AgroByte is a comprehensive platform that connects farmers, buyers, agricultural experts, teachers, and general users worldwide.
 It combines social networking, marketplace functionality, educational resources, and AI-powered tools to create a complete ecosystem for the agricultural community.